LinkedSoftwareDependencies/Components-Generator.js/README.md

     // Creates a file with the generated component content
     // The other options are the same as in the CLI tool await Generate.generateComponentFile(directory, className, outputPath, moduleRoot, print, level);

-    // Returns a Javascript object that represents of the fixed component file
-    // No actual file will be created.
-Additional feedback about misconfigurations will be logged let fixedComponent = await Fix.fixComponent(directory, outputPath, moduleRoot, level);

-    // Creates a file with the content of the fixed component
-    // The other options are the same as in the CLI tool
-    // Additional feedback about misconfigurations will be logged await Fix.fixComponentFile(directory, outputPath, moduleRoot, print, level);

-    // Overwrites all files with their fixed component content
-    // The other options are the same as in the CLI tool
-    // Additional feedback about misconfigurations will be logged await FixPackage.fixPackage(directory, moduleRoot, print, level);
 }
 ```